CodingNomads/javascript-labs/05-Collections/00-intro.md

 Things are now getting interesting!
 This is a supplementary lesson to get you geared up for the labs to come.
-This is a walk through of a very common programming task that you will be doing many times and practicing in many forms in the labs to come.
+This is a walk through of a very common programming task that you will be doing many times and practicing in many forms!

 Say you have this temperature data in Fahrenheit: